kiboschool/wad-flipkart-filter/README.md

 The data for this project is originally sourced from this [Kaggle dataset](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products) by PromptCloud.
 Thanks Flipkart, Kaggle and PromptCloud!

-## Domain

-These are the tables in the database:

-- products
-- images
-- categories
-- brands

-There are also two association tables:
-- product_category
-- product_brand

-You can see the columns and relationships in `models.py`

 ## Starter Code

 Fakekart uses Flask, Sqlite3, and [TailwindCSS](https://tailwindcss.com/).